lemon-The/ourmusic/README.md

 Create a public audio library
 </div>

-A community-driven server that generates audio tracks, where users can enter and edit data for audio files.
+A community-driven server for audio tracks, where users can enter and edit data for audio files.
 It has a moderation system that allows you to monitor compliance with standards and the relevance of the data provided by users.
 A built-in audio site scraper provides the ability to conveniently